Experience

 Real Estate Litigation

-Plaintiffs were heirs of an estate that owns an extremely valuable multi-acre tract of land in Bellevue, WA, that borders land owned by Jeff’s clients.
-Plaintiffs sued Jeff’s clients for adverse possession of a road that ran on both properties.
+Plaintiffs were heirs of an estate that owns an extremely valuable multi-acre tract of land in Bellevue, WA, that borders land owned by Admon Law Firm's clients.
+Plaintiffs sued Admon Law Firm's clients for adverse possession of a road that ran on both properties.
 Both parties had partial legal ownership of the road, and for decades, both parties continually used that road to enter and exit their properties.
 However, Plaintiffs needed to adversely possess the road so they could develop between 8 – 10 residential homes on their land.
-If Plaintiffs won their lawsuit and adversely possessed the road, Jeff’s clients would have been blocked from using it and would have had to develop a separate road to access their home.
-Jeff successfully defeated Plaintiff’s lawsuit on summary judgment.
-Not only did the court dismiss Plaintiff’s lawsuit, but the court also granted Jeff’s clients a permanent easement over the road and awarded Jeff’s clients significant attorney fees.
+If Plaintiffs won their lawsuit and adversely possessed the road, our clients would have been blocked from using it and would have had to develop a separate road to access their home.
+Admon Law Firm successfully defeated Plaintiff’s lawsuit on summary judgment.
+Not only did the court dismiss Plaintiff’s lawsuit, but the court also granted our clients a permanent easement over the road and awarded our clients' attorney fees.

 Hu v.
 Quiao